Maryam Booth

-Maryam Ado Mohammed (born 28 October 1993), known professionally as Maryam Booth, is a Nigerian actress and model.
+Maryam Ado Mohammed Daula (born 28 October 1993), known professionally as Maryam Booth, is a Nigerian actress and model.
 She is best known for her role in The Milkmaid, which was Nigeria's submission for the Academy Award for Best International Feature Film.
 For her performance as Zainab in the film, she won the Africa Movie Academy Award for Best Actress in a Supporting Role.
 In 2022, she was appointed brand ambassador for Sumal Foods.

 Early life and education

 Mohammed was born on 28 October 1993, in Kano, Kano State.
 Two of her siblings, as well as her late mother Zainab Booth are also professional actors.
 In an interview with BellaNaija, she disclosed that she's been acting since she was eight years old.

 Career

 She hosted the 2019 edition of the Best of Nollywood Awards.
 In 2020, she won the Africa Movie Academy Award for Best Actress in a Supporting Role for her performance in The Milkmaid, directed by Desmond Ovbiagele.